Using TimeTask is pretty old way, and is not recommended anymore. Use @Scheduled annotation for the latest and recommended approach.

-Timer is a utility class which is used to schedule tasks for both one time and repeated execution.
-Through timer tasks, Spring framework provide support for executing tasks which are scheduled to get executed periodically for multiple times or even single time also.
+Java Timer is a utility class that schedules tasks for one-time and repeated execution.
+Through timer tasks, the Spring Framework provides support for executing tasks that are scheduled to be executed periodically for multiple times or even a single time.

-There are other ways to achieve scheduler functionality in java e.g. running thread in infinite loop, using executor service, or using 3rd party APIs like quartz.
+There are other ways to achieve scheduler functionality in Java, e.g., running a thread in an infinite loop, using the executor service, or using third-party APIs like Quartz.
 Timer just happens to be one of them.

 In Spring, there are two ways to use timer tasks:

-Lets demo usage of each one using example.
+Let’s demo the usage of each one using examples.

 1. Configure MethodInvokingTimerTaskFactoryBean